 Admission to Year 7 is determined by the performance of candidates in an entrance examination and the availability of places.
 Candidates who sat this exam may be placed on The School’s waiting list for places, which is maintained until the end of the first term after those candidates are admitted to year 7.
 After that time candidates who sat the exam may not apply again until Year 12.

-Further details of the arrangements for entry in Year 7 can be seen in: Year 7 Admissions
+Further details of the arrangements for entry in Year 7 can be seen by following separate Year 7 tab under admissions

 Information on the School’s appeals process is shown here: Year 7 Appeals

 Admission of applicants during Year 7 who have applied after the Exam waiting list is closed and those who wish to apply to enter Years 8 to 11, is determined by attainment in academic tests administered by the School.
 These are also dependent upon vacancies existing in the relevant Year group.
 Please telephone the school for further details.